Welcome to the Waks Family

 Welcome to the Waks Family is a 2003 Australian documentary film exploring the life of a Chabad Hasidic family in Melbourne.
-The film follows the life of Zephaniah and Haya Waks and their 17 children.
+The film follows the life of Zephaniah and Haya Waks and their 17 children, including Manny and Avi.
 Zephaniah was born Stephen Waks and lived as a secular Jew in Sydney, Australia, before joining the Chabad Hasidic community.
-The documentary was directed by filmmaker Barbara Chobocky who was a friend of Zephania while they both studied at university.
+The documentary was directed by filmmaker Barbara Chobocky who was a friend of Zephaniah while they both studied at university.
 The film was screened on the SBS television channel.